BooLTonian/DanzylvaniaLaws/Consitution.md

 # 1. Preamble
-We, the people of Democratic Transylvania, affirm our independence, declared on December 1st, 2023, and rooted in our founding on April 12th, 2021.
-United by the principles of democracy and freedom, we are governed by the rule of law, where human dignity, citizens' rights and freedoms, the free development of human personality, justice, and political pluralism represent supreme values and are guaranteed.
+We, the people of Democratic Transylvania, affirm our regional autonomy within Danzilona, ratified on October Xth, 2025, and rooted in our founding on April 12th, 2021.
+United by the principles of democracy and freedom, we are governed by the rule of law, where human dignity, citizens' rights and freedoms, the free development of human personality, justice, and political pluralism represent supreme values, and are guaranteed.
 # 2. Identity
-### Article 1 - National attributes
+### Article 1 - Transylvanian attributes
 2.1.1.
-The National colours of Transylvania are Blue, Red and Yellow.
+The colours of Transylvania are Blue, Red and Yellow.
 2.1.2.
-The National Motto of Transylvania is “Glory to Transylvania”.
+The Motto of Transylvania is “Glory to Transylvania”.
 2.1.3.
-The national anthem of Transylvania is “Siebenbürgenlied” 2.1.4.
+The anthem of Transylvania is “Siebenbürgenlied”.
+2.1.4.
 The capital of Transylvania is Cluj-Napoca.
 # 3. Citizenship
 All Citizens are equal within the public institutions of Transylvania.
 ### Article 1 - Fundamental Rights
 All Citizens share the same inalienable rights:
 3.1.1.
 Right to free speech, thought and expression.